techpaul/PS2KeyMap/README.md

 # PS2KeyMap
-Arduino PS2 keyboard International Keyboard mapping from PS2KeyAdvanced and return as UTF-8
+### Arduino PS2 keyboard International Keyboard mapping from PS2KeyAdvanced and return as UTF-8

-##This library requires PS2KeyAdvanced as well to work
+## This library requires PS2KeyAdvanced as well to work

 First Public Release Version V1.0.2

 Smaller footprint than any others found and more functionality.

-###Platforms
+### Platforms

     Arduino AVR - tested on Uno and Mega 2560
     Arduino SAM - tested on DUE

-###Test Environment
+### Test Environment

     All platforms versions of test R3 Hardware
     Arduino V1.6.7
     DUE Board Manager package V1.6.6

-##Important Hardware Notes
+## Important Hardware Notes

-1 Make sure you have data and clock wires connected correctly.
+1. Make sure you have data and clock wires connected correctly.
 Clock wire MUST be connected to an interrupt pin.

   -  Do NOT use Pin 13 for either clock or data wires
   -  PS2KeyRaw requires both pins specified for begin() as in keyboard.begin( data_pin, irq_pin );